Edgar-Donk/frothy-brew/docs/colour_picker/creating_cursor_colour_wheel.rst

         return deg, ray

-Modifying 08basichsv.py we add the required polar conversion functions, the circle drawing function then import the colour wheel image and place the cursor at the right-hand edge level with the centre, corresponding to a hsv of (0,100,100).
+Modifying 08basichsv.py add the required polar conversion functions, the circle drawing function then import the colour wheel image and place the cursor at the right-hand edge level with the centre, corresponding to a hsv of (0,100,100).